-Salt is perhaps most well known for its roles as a food preservative and flavoring agent.
-It has been used to preserve food for many thousands of years and is the most common seasoning, but salt also plays other, lesser known roles in the food we eat: It is an essential nutrient, it provides flavor and texture, and it enhances color.
+Salt is perhaps most well known as a food preservative and flavoring agent.
+It has been used to preserve food for many thousands of years and is the most common seasoning.
+But salt also plays other, lesser-known roles in the food we eat as an essential nutrient, providing flavor and texture, and enhancing color.
 For these reasons, salt is used in food production, which is why the sodium content of processed foods is so high.

-Salt-curing meat and other foods is the oldest method of food preservation, and it was heavily used before refrigeration was available.
-Salt acts as a preservative by drawing moisture out of food, because microbes that can spoil food need moisture to grow.
+Salt-curing meat (and other foods) is one of the oldest methods of food preservation, occurring well before refrigeration.
+Microbes that can spoil food need moisture to grow, and salt acts as a preservative by drawing moisture out of food.
 Many disease-causing microbes are also simply unable to grow in the presence of salt.

-When salt is mixed with water it is called a brine.
-Brining is soaking food in this heavily salted water and is used to preserve and flavor the food (pickling is a form of brining).
+When salt is mixed with water, it becomes a brine.
+Brining is soaking food in heavily salted water, which preserves and flavors food.
+Pickling, for example, is a form of brine.

 Salt acts in multiple ways to enhance the flavor of food.
-Not only is the "salty" flavor element one of the most desired by humans, but salt can also affect other flavor elements, such as sweet and bitter.
+Not only does it create a "salty" flavor element, one of the most desired tastes by humans, but salt can also affect other flavors, such as sweet and bitter.

+Pure table salt is comprised of approximately 40 percent sodium and 60 percent chlorine.
 Although most Americans consume far too much sodium, it is a nutrient that is essential for survival.
-Pure table salt is comprised of approximately 40 percent sodium and 60 percent chlorine.
-Most table salts in the United States also have iodine added to them to prevent iodine deficiencies.
-Iodine deficiencies can cause disorders of the thyroid, including goiters.
+Sodium is needed to help relax and contract muscles, conduct nerve impulses, and sustain the proper balance of minerals and water in the body.
+Most table salts in the United States also have iodine added to them to prevent iodine deficiencies, which can cause disorders of the thyroid, including goiters.